 Key Stage 3

-All students in KS3 follow a programme of study based around the National Curriculum.
 Year 7 study historical skills, medieval life and the Romans.
 Year 8 examine the Tudors, the industrial revolution and slavery.
-Year 9 study empire, World War I and World War II.
+Year 9 study Empire, World War I and World War II.
 Students develop skills of causation, judgement and source evaluation.
-They also complete projects on aspects of local history.
+They also complete enquiries on aspects of local history.

 Key Stage 4